Tashif-Bashir/acts/README.md

 sonar.exclusions=coverage.xml
 ```

-## Note here:
-Replace Project Key: Replace YOUR_PROJECT_KEY with the project key from SonarCloud.
-Replace Organization Name: Replace YOUR_ORGANIZATION_NAME with your SonarCloud organization name.

 ## Step 7: Customize the Workflow Configuration
 Replace Project Key: Replace YOUR_PROJECT_KEY with the project key from SonarCloud.
 Replace Organization Name: Replace YOUR_ORGANIZATION_NAME with your SonarCloud organization name.